AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 ### Streaming queries

 The Streaming query allows a client to stream large database result sets.
-The Streaming query relies on reactive stream model, specifically the `Flux` and `Mono` types.
+The Streaming query relies on reactive stream model, specifically the `Flux` type.
 Using streaming query, does not imply that reactive db drivers need to be used, users can hook to the stream and control the flow of data.

 Streaming query is flexible enough to be used with **any** query return type.
 That means that any return type that is not Flux will automatically be converted to Flux, based on that Flux will return single or multiple items.

-Using `fluxOf` as ResponseType will engage streaming query underling mechanism.
+Query gateway provides nifty `streamingQuery` method to utilize streaming query easily.
+It's simple to use, and requires just two parameters: query and expected response type class.
+`streamingQuery` method **is lazy**, meaning query is sent once Flux is subscribed to.

+It is also possible to utilize streaming query with `query` method: `queryGateway.query(query,  ResponseTypes.fluxOf(CardSummary.class))`.
+However, this approach is **eager** and less intuitive as it requires more boilerplate code.
+In this case `query` method will send query immediately and return CompletableFuture which returns a payload of type Flux, that needs to be subscribed to.

 ```java
 @QueryHandler